KeyanSong/431-2018/software/README.md

 ##  Getting Started with R, R Studio and R Markdown

-Once you've installed the software, Dr. Love's document [Getting Started with R](https://github.com/THOMASELOVE/431-2018/blob/master/software/431-getting-started-with-R.pdf) is a good first step.
+Once you've installed the software, Dr. Love's document **Getting Started with R** is a good first step.
 It demonstrates some of the details on how to use these tools to actually analyze data.
 Of course, we'll also do this in class.

+- Here is the [raw R Markdown version](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/software/431-getting-started-with-R.Rmd), and the [downloadable PDF](https://github.com/THOMASELOVE/431-2018/blob/master/software/431-getting-started-with-R.pdf), and the [HTML file](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/software/431-getting-started-with-R.html) that the code produces.

 ## Advice on Technology / System Requirements